|

 on the jar, so if the ingredient is not listed, the food should not contain

-meat baby foods in the USA are safe
+These foods are safe

 at the time of writing, but formulations can change, so do check the